pypi/warehouse/docs/api-reference/xml-rpc.rst

   package release version, 'summary': package release summary}

 ``browse(classifiers)``
-  Retrieve a list of `(name, version)` pairs of all releases classified with all of the given classifiers. `classifiers` must be a list of Trove classifier strings.
+  Retrieve a list of `[name, version]` of all releases classified with all of the given classifiers. `classifiers` must be a list of Trove classifier strings.

 ``top_packages([number])``